Stateware/Dav3i/doc/BackEndArchitecture.md

 #####Introduction to the back end

 The back end is a web server which will serve up the HTML5 and data for the front end.
 The server will send the HTML5 when the domain is visited, and will send the data when the front end requests it.
-We decided to install a LAMP stack on our server.
-This choice was made for a few reasons, namely that it is what we are most familiar with and that we know its capabilities extend farther than our requirements for this project.
-We know that the LAMP stack is a time-tested standard for web servers.

-#####What is a LAMP stack?

-The LAMP stack is made up of four components, each communicating with only one or two of the others, to create an assembly-line type system for outputting dynamic data to websites.

-The L stands for Linux, which is quite self explanatory.
-Alternate versions of this architecture can of course substitute in other operating systems for the server, including WAMP for Windows.
-As the server we were provided with is a “bare-bones” Linux server, and as servers typically run Linux so they are not required to expend resources into additional things like GUI's, we have decided to stick with Linux.

-The A stands for Apache.
-Apache is the tool we will be using to communicate with the Linux OS on the server.
-Essentially Apache is a sorting utility.
-Once the server receives a request, it will forward it to Apache who will decide where it should go next.
-If it just requires a pre-made static web page it will ship it out; however, if it finds different requests, such as things with PHP, it will forward them elsewhere to be dealt with, then when the page is returned to Apache it will return it to the server to be returned to the client.

-The P stands for PHP.
-Although the acronym is LAMP, the next “machine” in our assembly line is PHP.
-PHP is how we will be giving variable data to the webpages.
-It is also how we will be accessing our database, which is the next and final step.

-The M stands for MySQL.
-This is our database.
-We have done the calculations and, unless this software will be in use for nearly a thousand more years, MySQL, with our configured tables described below, will most certainly be able to hold all of our data as well as providing a fast and easy way to return data to PHP.
-Another benefit of using PHP and MySQL is how well they mesh together, allowing for incredibly intuitive design and code.
+The server will use the LAMP stack(see design decisions section).

 #####Requirements
 The server must